eduardowandall/flutter_clean_architecture_and_tdd/README.md

 I will check if there is another way

 In this lesson we completed our Domain layer, creating also the getRandomNumber, together with its test.

+Lesson #4

+watch out for the edge cases. most of the times they will be the ones you most need to test.
+What are edge cases?
+For example in this project, when the API returns some number that does not fit on Int32 object, like 1e+40.
+Stuff that is not always happening, but could break your application.
+It seems that when it comes to test, you should do the exact opposite of YAGNI, because actually you will use every test you write.
+God, I love testing.
+Implementing some feature, knowing for sure you did not break anything.